gkotian/gkotian.github.io/travels/_posts/2010-04-05-almost-ticketed.md

 title: Almost ticketed
 categories:
 - United States of America
-excerpt: Athens, where Divya's college was, turned out to be a nice university town full of students.
-I have always enjoyed being in such places, and Divya went out of her way to keep me from getting bored.
 ---

 Athens, where Divya's college was, turned out to be a nice university town full